RoshanNindrai/RBCommander/README.md

 The Command
 ============

-A command is a DTO that carries the instruction needed to perform a specific business login.
+A command is a DTO that carries the data needed to perform a specific business logic.

 The CommandHandler
 ============